things-to-do

 Baeza Cathedral

-We immediately went for the stairs, which felt like 100 of them, all the way to the top of the bell tower, where you have 360-degree views of the entire city and the olive fields stretching to the Sierra de Cazorla.
+We immediately went for the stairs, which felt like 100 of them, all the way to the top of the bell tower.
+From up there you get 360-degree views of the entire city and the olive fields stretching to the Sierra de Cazorla.
 I recommend attempting this early in the morning to avoid the heat.

 2. Plaza del Pópulo and the Lions Fountain